About People of MSVU

-Like the ordinary Chinese people, I never enjoyed freedom of expression – we are oppressed and silenced by censorship, power distance, and patriarchy in China, while also marginalized and silenced by systemic discriminations and language barriers in Canada.
 The Chinese community has long been heavily underrepresented in top management positions in Canadian workplaces and in the political arena.
 As a first-generation female Chinese immigrant, perhaps no one understands our disadvantages and sufferings better than I do.
 On the other hand, being an MSVU professor, I am increasingly aware of the many privileges I already have.
 MSVU is a place that gives hope to the hopeless.
 I have dedicated, respectful, and inclusive colleagues everywhere at MSVU.
 I feel grateful and humbled working with them.

 The mission of our founders, the Sisters of Charity, is to provide support for poor and marginalized people.
 MSVU is committed to advancing women’s success, promoting social justice, and fostering equity, diversity and inclusion.
 All these are incredibly relevant to me.
 This is a self-empowering process and I am working on it.”

 This National Accessibility Week (May 31 to June 6), we are thrilled to return to our People of MSVU series by featuring Public Policy student Ifeoluwa Oluwatomisin Adesina.

 Ifeoluwa is an insatiable learner and strong advocate for students with disabilities.
 She’s also a poet, deeply spiritual, and lover of spicy food and ice cream.
 Hear from Ifeoluwa below.